Mindar/Griddy.NET/README.md

 var result = myGrid[1337, -42];
 ```

-Griddy also works with classes as generic parameter.
+Griddy also works with reference types as generic parameter.

 ```c#
 Grid<Tree> plantedTrees = new Grid<Tree>();